chanced/labeler/README.md

 client responses come with a `GetLabels()map[string]string` method.
 This project was built as a means to interpret `map[string]string` into a well-defined `struct`.

+The package has worked really well for config values coming in from Environ & elsewhere.

 ## Value: `interface{}` defined

 Both Marshal and Unmarshal accept `v interface{}`, the value to marshal from or unmarshal